w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 :::

 You can also create accounts using the Polkadot-JS browser extension.
-This extension remembers your accounts and allows you to clear your browser cache without fear.
+This extension remembers your accounts and lets you clear your browser cache without fear.
 Remember to back up your seed phrase - if you lose access to this computer or the extension somehow crashes beyond repair, the seed phrase will come in handy.
 Alternatively, you can create accounts using the Polkadot-JS UI, although this option is disabled by default.

-Please note that as this keeps your accounts in the browser extension, it is unsafe to hold significant funds on them.
-By definition, a browser is a "hot wallet" and is susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
+Please note that as this keeps your accounts in the browser extension, holding significant funds on them is unsafe.
+By definition, a browser is a "hot wallet" susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.

 Current popular cold storage solutions include [Ledger](../general/ledger.md) and [Polkadot Vault](../general/polkadot-vault.md).
 The latter keeps your keys on an air-gapped mobile